hannahdesmond/mastery-curriculum/chapter6/README.md

 When building a program, we move step-by-step through the requirements.

 > The best programmers do everything they can to avoid 'biting off more than they can chew', or 'moving in too large a step'.
 That's why the idea of the 'best programmer is a lazy programmer' took hold.
 Force yourself to move in small steps now!
 It's a habit that will pay off.
-During the Makers Academy course, we'll meet tools designed to force us to move in small steps.
+During the Makers course, we'll meet tools designed to force us to move in small steps.

 #### 1. Make the file